MKastek/GCP-ACE-exam/app-engine.md

 #### App Engine Standard
 App Engine Standard i a platform as a service (PaaS), you do not have to manage underlying infrastructure.
 It provides a secure sandbox environment for deploying new features quickly.

+### App Engine Traffic Splitting
+- If more than one version of an app running, you can split traffic between versions.
+- 3 ways to split trafiic:
+      - IP address
+      - HTTP cookie
+      - Random selection